renovatebot/renovate/docs/usage/upgrade-best-practices.md

 Fix the easier problem first: getting back up to date.
 Update any dependencies that have critical updates for CVEs or other security related improvements.

-If you're on the GitHub platform: follow the steps listed in the [`vulnerabilityAlerts`](./configuration-options.md#vulnerabilityalerts) docs to make sure Renovate is reading GitHub's Vulnerability Alerts.
+If you are on the GitHub platform: follow the steps listed in the [`vulnerabilityAlerts`](./configuration-options.md#vulnerabilityalerts) docs to make sure Renovate is reading GitHub's Vulnerability Alerts.

 You may want to enable the experimental `osvVulnerabilityAlerts` config option, to get OSV-based vulnerability alerts for _direct_ dependencies.
 Read the [`osvVulnerabilityAlerts` config option docs](./configuration-options.md#osvvulnerabilityalerts) to learn more.